 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.
 And it will depend on your intended family plans, such as getting pregnant.

 There is no special diet for ulcerative colitis.
 But you may be able to manage mild symptoms by not eating foods that seem to upset your intestines.

 Medical treatment may include:

-- Hospitalization.
+- Time in the hospital.
 This may be needed if you have severe symptoms.
 The goal will be to give you the nutrients you need, stop diarrhea, and replace lost blood, fluids, and electrolytes (minerals).
 You may need a special diet, IV (intravenous) feedings, medicines, or sometimes surgery.

 - Ileoanal anastomosis.
 Your whole colon and the diseased lining of your rectum are removed.
 The outer muscles of your rectum stay in place.
 The bottom part of your small intestine (the ileum) is attached to the opening of your anus.
 A pouch is made out of the ileum.
 The pouch holds stool.
 This lets you pass stool through your anus in the normal way.
 You will still have fairly normal bowel movements.
 But your bowel movements may happen more often.
 They may also be more watery than normal.

-If your colon remains inside, you will need a colonoscopy at various intervals because of your increased risk of colon cancer.
+If your colon remains inside, you'll need a colonoscopy from time to time.
+This is because of your increased risk of colon cancer.

-Ulcerative colitis is a long-term, chronic condition.
+Ulcerative colitis is a long-term condition.
 It can lead to problems over time, including:

 - Loss of appetite, leading to weight loss

 - Severe bleeding (hemorrhage)